This article is part of The Ascender, the Highrise platform for articles and resources.

 Thank you for extending the [Position Name] job offer at [Company Name].

-I'm excited about the opportunity to join your team, but I was hoping we could discuss the salary.
-Based on my market research and experience, a salary of [Specific Number or Range] would be more appropriate for the job title of [Enter title].
+I'm excited about the opportunity and would like to discuss joining your team, but I was hoping we could discuss the salary.
+Based on my experience, a salary of [Specific Number or Range] would be more appropriate for the job title of [Enter title]

 I'm open to discussing other forms of compensation.
 I look forward to hearing your thoughts.